jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 Part 4 --- Testing
 ==================

-#.
-Run the main method and check if the output is what you would expect
-    * I am not going to provide you with the correct output
-    * You should be able to determine this on your own
+You may have already verified the correctness of your ``Country`` and ``CountryCatalogue`` classes by running their test classes.
+If not, do it!

+If you have, for good measure, re-run all the tests provided to you.
+If they all pass, you should be pretty confident that you have everything working correctly.

+There are no tests provided for the ``Asn1`` class, but that's nothing to worry about.
+You can get a sense that it is working correctly by running the ``main`` method and checking that everything worked as expected.

 Some Hints
 ==========

-* Work on one method at a time.
+* Work on one function at a time
-* Get each method *working perfectly* before you go on to the next one.
+* Get each function working perfectly before you go on to the next one
-* *Test* each method as you write it.
+* Test each function as you write it

-    * This is a really nice thing about programming; you can call your methods and see what result gets returned.
-Does it seem correct?
+    * This is a really nice thing about programming; you can call your functions and see what result gets returned
-    * Mentally test before you even write --- what does this method do?
+    * Mentally test before you even write --- what does this function do?
 What problem is it solving?

-* If you need help, **ask**!
-Drop by my office hours.
+* If you need help, ask

+    * Drop by office hours

 Some Marking Details
 ====================

 .. warning::

     Just because your program produces the correct output, that does not necessarily mean that you will get perfect, or even that your program is correct.

 Below is a list of both *quantitative* and *qualitative* things we will look for: